HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 When attributes like telephone number are verified as associated with a patient, 1) that information helps to bootstrap new account creation. *USPS API and Address Doctor*.

 Indicate verification as an extension to provenance?

 Probably too specific for IG to require minimum verification bar on attributes, on responding side and on requesting side although a grammar for expressing verification metadata seems useful

+&emsp;&emsp;

 ### Recommended Best Practices